Azure/azure-sdk-for-c/sdk/samples/iot/provisioning/README.md

     az.sln
     ```
 	Once the Windows solution opens in Visual Studio:
-    * Navigate on the Solution Explorer panel to the sample solution you would like to run.
+    * Navigate on the Solution Explorer panel to the sample project you would like to run.
-    * Make it the default startup project (right-click on the sample solution, then click on Set as Startup Project).
+    * Make it the default startup project (right-click on the sample project, then click on Set as Startup Project).
     * Build and run the project (F5 on most installations).

 ## Troubleshooting